-The scholarship program has been developed to promote and encourage academic excellence and the pursuit of higher education in Canada in university undergraduate programs and college diploma programs in any field of study.
-Candidates must be completing the first year of their first university degree program or college technical diploma program, be enrolled on a full-time basis, have attained high academic standing, and be in need of financial assistance.
-Duration of the scholarship is three years or until scholars obtain their first degree or diploma, whichever occurs first.
-The deadline is June 15.
+This scholarship program has been developed to promote and encourage academic excellence and the pursuit of higher education in Canada.
+The program is targeted to Canadian university undergraduate programs and college diploma programs in any field of study.
+Candidates must have completed the first year of a first university degree or college technical diploma program, be enrolled on a full-time basis, have attained high academic standing, and be in need of financial assistance.